kubeflow/kubeflow/components/centraldashboard/ci/README.md

 ### Pipeline Parameterization

-The [ci-centraldashboard-pipeline-run.yaml](./ci-centraldashboard-pipeline-run.yaml) is parameterized by the following parameters:
+The [ci-centraldashboard-pipeline-run.yaml](./ci-centraldashboard-pipeline-run.yaml) is parameterized by the following parameters that are in PipelineRun and Pipeline.
+Changing just a few of the parameters allows a different component to be run using this pipeline.
+This is covered in a later section.

 PipelineRun parameters: